FESTIVAL: AUGUST 16-18, 2019 MUSIC CAMP: AUGUST 12-16, 2019

 Classes for 2019

 Drew was born and raised in Lafayette, Louisiana and developed an interest in Cajun music in his late teens.
 At 20, he began playing the accordion and started learning the words to many of the songs in his huge Cajun music repertoire.
 For more than 15 years, Drew has been regarded as one of the best of the “New Generation” of dancehall musicians being heavily influenced by legends Belton Richard, Aldus Roger, Phillip Alleman, Walter Mouton, Jesse Lege’, and Lawrence Walker just to name a few.
 With bands, the Pine Leaf Boys ( 4x Grammy Nominated) and T’Monde, he has brought Cajun music and Cajun culture to 24 countries and 47 states.
 Drew will be leading our beginner guitar group, but will also be taking every opportunity to share his love of Cajun music & culture with the whole camp!

 This class is for those who are just starting to play guitar.
 You will expand your chord knowledge, work on good rhythm and learn to play some easy songs to really get you going.

-Lessons will cover the basics of rhythm guitar for accompaniment.
+Class Description: Lessons will cover the basics of rhythm guitar for accompaniment.
 We will cover a wide range of guitar playing techniques with a focus on tone, taste, and timing as well as how to jam.
-Some techniques covered will be; bluegrass chords, how and when to use a capo, pick technique, left hand positions, intro to solos, time time time, the G run, and bass runs.
+Some techniques covered will be; bluegrass chords, hearing chord changes, how and when to use a capo, pick technique, left hand positions, intro to solos, time, time, time, the G run and other bass runs.

 Pre-requisites: You have experience playing songs with chords in common keys.
 You can change chords with ease, keep time with songs, and you are looking to take your guitar playing to the next level.